-- 1. Candidates for the Degree of ME must be accepted by the Faculty of Engineering and Architecture as prospective candidates at least six months before entering for the examination.
-They are required to give notice to the Dean of the Faculty before 15 January of the year in which they intend to present themselves for examination with particulars of the branch of study selected, title of the proposed dissertation and details of their professional experience. - 2.
-They must pass a special examination in the special branch of Engineering selected by the candidate.
-The examination may be taken in Summer and the thesis submitted in Autumn.
-Exemption from the examination may be granted by the Faculty to a candidate who has obtained First Class Honours in the BE Degree, or who submits satisfactory evidence that he/she has been engaged on works of considerable importance. - The dissertation shall consist of a record (published or not) of original work, or of an essay on some branch of Engineering involving criticism.
+- Candidates for the Degree of ME must be accepted by the Postgraduate Studies Committee as prospective candidates at least six months before entering for the examination.
+They are required to give particulars of the branch of study selected, title of the proposed dissertation and details of their professional experience. - 2.
+Candidates must pass a special examination in the special branch of Engineering selected by the candidate.
+The examination may be held in Summer and the thesis submitted in Autumn.
+Exemption from the examination may be granted to a candidate who has obtained First Class Honours in the BE Degree, or who submits satisfactory evidence that he/she has been engaged on works of considerable importance. - 3.
+The dissertation shall consist of a record (published or not) of original work, or of an essay on some branch of Engineering involving criticism.
 The candidate shall be examined on the subject-matter of his/her dissertation or on any matter intimately connected with it. - 4.
 A candidate for the Degree shall have had professional experience of an approved character in a responsible capacity extending over a period of not less than three years.
 A detailed statement as to such experience vouched for by the Engineer or Engineers in charge must be submitted.